-The National Mortality Case Record Review Programme aims to develop and implement a standardised methodology for reviewing the case records of adults who have died in acute hospitals across England and Scotland, as well as improve understanding and learning about problems and processes in healthcare that are associated with mortality.
+The National Mortality Case Record Review Programme (NMCRR) aims to develop and implement a standardised methodology for reviewing the case records of adults who have died in acute hospitals across England and Scotland, as well as improve understanding and learning about problems and processes in healthcare that are associated with mortality.

-The National Mortality Case Record Review (NMCRR) Programme contract was awarded to the Royal College of Physicians (RCP) in February 2016 and is funded by NHS Improvement and commissioned by the Healthcare Quality Improvement partnership (HQIP).
+The NMCRR Programme contract was awarded to the RCP in February 2016 and is funded by NHS Improvement and commissioned by the Healthcare Quality Improvement Partnership (HQIP).
 The RCP collaborates with two partners to deliver the NMCRR Programme: the Improvement Academy (IA) in Bradford and Datix.

 In January 2017 we completed the pilot phase of the programme; a full report and a summary are available to download.